A.F.C. Netley: Ground

+At the start of the 2025–26 season the club agreed a groundshare with Romsey Town to use the By-pass Ground for all their first team home fixtures.
+Despite the sixteen mile distance, the better facilities would enable the club to progress.

-AFC Netley play their home games at Station Road Recreation Ground, Netley Abbey, Southampton, SO31 5HY.
-The venue has one enclosed pitch with an adjacent pavilion and plenty of car parking.
+Traditionally, AFC Netley played their home games at Station Road Recreation Ground, Netley Abbey, Southampton, SO31 5HY.
+They still use the venue for reserve team fixtures, it has one enclosed pitch with an adjacent pavilion and plenty of car parking.

 Notable players

 A number of former Southampton players have also turned out for Netley; these include Manny Andruszewski, Mick Earls, Tommy Hare, John Hollowbread, and Bill Beaney, who was also manager for a spell.
 For the 1989-90 campaign they were coached by David Armstrong.

-More recently, locally born Danny Ings briefly played for Netley before proceeding to play professionally with a number of clubs.
+More recently, the locally born Danny Ings, who briefly played for Netley before joining Southampton.
+He later transitioned to professional football.
+His father, Shayne, also played for the club, initially as a winger before switching to full-back.

 Former player Bob Crompton gave over 60 years service to the club and went on to hold positions with both the Southampton Football Association and the Hampshire League 2004.

 Local rivalries

 There a vast number of clubs from the east side of Southampton and AFC Netley regard neighbours Sholing, Hamble Club and Folland Sports as their main rivals - although with these all now playing at a higher level, meetings are not as frequent as they once were.

 Older rivalries have been lost as Sholing Sports, Bitterne Nomads, Netley Athletic and Mullard Sports are all now defunct.